CodeSammich/notes/systems/notes/signals.md

   |  29 | SIGINFO  |  discard signal       |status request from keyboard |
   |  30 | SIGUSR1  |   terminate process   | User defined signal 1 |
   |  31 | SIGUSR2  |  terminate process    |User defined signal 2 |

+####SOTD: Say it aint so - Weezer

+#Aim: You want the signal?
+You can't handle the signal!